 Additional buses on order.
 For they will transport students in California and Colorado.
 In addition to New Jersey, New York and Québec.
 All later in 2020 pre-COVID-19.

-Blue Bird has been working with electric technology in school buses since 1994, and recently partnered with the Cummins Electrified Power business segment.
+Blue Bird has been working with electric technology in school buses since 1994.
+So they recently partnered with the Cummins Electrified Power business segment.
 (Earlier post.)
 Cummins produces the all-electric drivetrains that power Blue Bird’s Vision Electric and All American Electric buses.

-Over the next three years, Cummins is investing $500 million in electrification to bring dependable, high quality, fully electric and hybrid solutions to market across a wide range of applications.
+Over the next three years, Cummins is investing $500 million in electrification.
+All to bring dependable, high quality, fully electric and hybrid solutions to market across a wide range of applications.